 In this example, the <spec> element identifies the spec parameter of the CreateFilter method.
-The order of the element tags is as defined in the XML Schema for the property (Example B-2).
+The order of the element tags is as defined in the XML Schema for the property (Example: XML Schema Definition of PropertyFilterSpec Data Object Type).
 The pathSet property defines the full path to the nested data object of interest.
-In Example B-5, the pathSet property defines the path to the guestFullName property of the target virtual machine.
-Figure B-4 shows the UML of these nested data objects.
+In Example: CreateFilter Spec Property Entry, the pathSet property defines the path to the guestFullName property of the target virtual machine.
+Example: ObjectSpec Definition as XML Schema shows the UML of these nested data objects.